Autopilot

 The vad object has the activationThreshold, deactivationThreshold, debounceFrames properties.
 The actionThreshold property is the activation threshold for voice activity detection.
 The deactivationThreshold property is the deactivation threshold for voice activity detection.
 The debounceFrames property is the number of frames to debounce the voice activity detection.

 A lower activation threshold will make the detection more sensitive to the caller’s speech.
-A higher activation threshold will result in the voice activity detection being less sensitive to the caller’s speech.
+A higher activation threshold will make detecting voice activity less sensitive to the caller’s speech.

 A lower deactivation threshold will result in more aggressive voice activity detection deactivation.
 A higher deactivation threshold will result in less aggressive voice activity detection deactivation.